Working issues

 The work to be done on an issue largely depends on the stage the issue is in.
 Please note the assignee on an issue will change frequently as it moves from stage to stage.

-stage), will look like this:
+A standard progression for an issue, will look like this:

 Triage